 Phillip holding freshly dug bareroot Snow Fountains® Flowering Cherry

 We are somewhat biased about planting bareroot trees.
-Correction, we are passionately biased about you planting bareroot treessmile.
+Correction, we are passionately biased about you planting bareroot trees.
 Since 1944 we have been growing bareroot trees and helping nurseries, landscapers, farmers, municipalities and of course homeowners to have great success planting those bareroot trees and shrubs.

 Today, planting bareroot trees is unfamiliar to many homeowners.
 It was not always so.
 In the old days, before plastic buckets existed, trees were planted bareroot.
 Everyone planted either bareroot trees or trees dug out with dirt on the roots held in place by burlap (ball and burlap).
 So Bareroot goes back eons - that was how you transplanted trees and why most trees were only available during the winter dormant season to buy and plant.
 (Historical side note: Before plastic arrived on the scene, some trees were initially canned in "Tin Cans" when we scavenged old 5 gallon lard cans from restaurants - hence where term "canned" was derived and "gallons" became the measurement for canning trees).